 Park fees

-Some fees, including one-day vehicle permits, firewood purchases, and state forest (not state park) camping fees can be paid through the Yodel app.
+Some fees, including one-day vehicle permits, firewood purchases, and state forest (not state park) camping fees, can be paid through the Yodel app.
 (Available for both Apple and Android phones.)

 Vehicle permits

 All motor vehicles are required to have a daily park permit or annual pass to enter almost any Minnesota state park or recreation area.
-(There are a couple exceptions for parks that also serve as highway rest areas.)
+(There are a couple of exceptions for parks that also serve as highway rest areas.)

-Vehicle day use permits are $7 per vehicle.
+Vehicle day-use permits are $7 per vehicle.
 Annual permits are $35 per vehicle, but note that they have to be attached to the vehicle and are only valid for that vehicle.
 (You can’t move it from one car to another without buying a second pass, although the second pass is a little cheaper.)
 Annual permits are valid for one year from the date of purchase.

 Fees are reduced for motorcycles, disabled visitors, and veterans.